43081j/43081j.github.io/_posts/2026-08-16-humanity-in-open-source.md

 It takes a lot of time to parse these walls of text mentally, and gives no joy doing it.
 We also have no idea who we're talking to, or if they're even aware of this interaction.

 Even if the change is correct, what's the point in responding?
-I suppose I get to spend someone else's tokens instead of my own, but other than that, I could just copy the issue into my own agent and fix it myself without the overhead of dealing with someone else's agent.
+I could just copy the issue into my own agent and fix it myself without the overhead of dealing with someone else's agent.

 ## The loss of community